Low-dimensional representation of brain networks for seizure risk forecasting: Introduction

 The characterization of connectivity patterns in complex systems, from brain networks to large-scale infrastructures such as the Internet and social networks, exhibit intricate topologies that require sophisticated analytical frameworks capable of capturing their underlying structure and dynamics~\cite{boccaletti2006complex}.
 In the context of neuroscience, the study of intracranial electroencephalographic (iEEG) connectivity provides a crucial window into the functional organization of the brain, where network-based approaches have been employed to investigate seizure-related alterations in connectivity~\cite{van2014functional, cousyn2023daily}.

 Various computational techniques, including coherence, mutual information, phase synchronization, and transfer entropy, have been applied to iEEG data to quantify neuronal interactions and detect patterns associated with epileptic activity~\cite{duncan2013intracranial}.
-A key aspect of seizure prediction research relies on comparing interictal (seizure-free) and preictal (before seizures) states to identify early-warning signatures that may precede ictal events \cite{andrzejak2003testing, kuhlmann2018seizure}.
+A key aspect of seizure prediction research relies on comparing interictal (seizure-free) and preictal (seizure within the next 24h) states to identify early-warning signatures that may precede ictal events \cite{andrzejak2003testing, kuhlmann2018seizure}.
 However, one of the major challenges in this field is selecting an appropriate mathematical framework to represent and analyze brain connectivity networks.

-Current approaches to predicting epileptic seizures largely rely on continous EEG monitoring, using either scalp or intracranial recordings.
+Current approaches to predicting epileptic seizures largely rely on continuous EEG monitoring, using either scalp or intracranial recordings.
 This strategy demands substantial effort in both data acquisition and analysis.
 These models focus on detecting seizure-specific preictal patterns but are biased by changes related to shifts in vigilance states.
 As a result, they require either real-time identification of these states or the incorporation of diverse interictal reference periods.

 Recent studies have debated whether Euclidean or non-Euclidean (e.g. elliptic, Gaussian, hyperbolic) embeddings provide a more suitable representation for functional brain networks \cite{allard2020navigable, boguna2021network}.
 While some non-Euclidean (hyperbolic) embeddings have been assumed to be superior in capturing non-trivial (hierarchical or multi-scale) connectivity structures~\cite{allard2020navigable}, their optimization is prone to numerical difficulties~\cite{inproceedingsGabriel}.
 Moreover, Euclidean embeddings offer a fundamental advantage: they provide an intuitive geometric representation with a well-structured distance metric in a space $\mathbb{R}^q$, facilitating a more interpretable analysis of embedded data (including the calculation of distances, barycenters and probability distributions).